13+ Tuition

 What does Common Entrance at 13+ actually cover?

-Common Entrance at 13+ is set by ISEB and covers a wide range of subjects: English, Mathematics, Biology, Chemistry, Physics, History, Geography, Religious Studies, and Modern Languages.
-The papers are designed to test curriculum knowledge at a level appropriate for Year 8 students, and the standard is genuinely demanding.
-It is worth noting that the pass mark is set by the receiving school rather than by ISEB, so the threshold your child needs to meet will depend on which school they are applying to.
+Common Entrance at 13+ is set by ISEB and covers a broad range of subjects including English, Mathematics, the three sciences, History, Geography, Religious Studies, and modern and classical languages.
+The papers are designed to reflect the curriculum taught in Years 7 to 9 at preparatory schools.
+Importantly, the pass mark is set by the receiving school rather than by ISEB, so the standard required will differ depending on where your child is applying.

-How do scholarship exams differ from standard CE papers?
+How are scholarship examinations different from standard CE papers?

-Scholarship examinations are significantly harder than CE papers and are aimed at identifying the most academically able candidates.
-They typically take place in Year 8, between January and March, ahead of the main CE sitting.
-Rather than testing curriculum knowledge alone, scholarship papers often require extended writing, independent reasoning, and the ability to engage with unfamiliar material.
-Students aiming for scholarships need a preparation approach that builds genuine depth of understanding, not just exam technique.
+Scholarship examinations are harder in both content and style.
+They typically take place earlier in Year 8 — usually between January and March — and are designed to stretch the most able candidates.
+Rather than testing recall and technique alone, scholarship papers often require extended analytical writing, original thinking, and the ability to engage with challenging or unfamiliar material.
+Students sitting for scholarships need preparation that goes beyond CE revision and focuses on developing genuine depth of understanding.

 When should we start preparing for 13+ entry?